 Using an advisor

 If you’re using an advisor – either human or robo – you won’t need to decide what to invest in.
 That’s part of the value offered by these services.
 For example, when you open a robo-advisor, you’ll typically answer questions about your risk tolerance and when you need your money.
 Then the robo-advisor will create your portfolio and pick the funds to invest in.
-All you’ll need to do is add money to the account, and the robo-advisor will invest it in your portfolio.
+All you’ll need to do is add money to the account, and the robo-advisor will create your portfolio.

 Using a brokerage

 If you’re using a brokerage, you’ll have to select every investment and make trading decisions.
-You can invest in individual stocks or stock funds, among many other things.
+You can invest in individual stocks or stock funds, among many other assets.
 The best brokers offer free research to help with this process and offer a ton of resources to aid beginners.

 If you’re managing your own portfolio, you can also decide to invest actively or passively.
 The key difference between the two is that you determine how long you want to invest.
-Passive investors generally take a long-term perspective, while active investors trade more frequently.
+Passive investors generally take a long-term perspective, while active investors often trade more frequently.
 Research shows that passive investors tend to do much better than active investors.

 So whether you’re using a robo-advisor or a brokerage, you have a few ways to invest.